 Justice Leander J. Shaw, Jr.

-Retired Justice Leander J. Shaw, Jr., was born in Salem, Virginia, on September 6, 1930.
+Former Justice Leander J. Shaw, Jr., was born in Salem, Virginia, on September 6, 1930.
 His parents were Leander J. Shaw, retired dean of the Florida A&M University Graduate School in Tallahassee, and Margaret Shaw, retired teacher, Lylburn Downing High School in Lexington, Virginia.

 He attended public schools in Virginia and received his bachelor's degree in 1952 from West Virginia State College in Institute, West Virginia.
 After serving in the Korean conflict as an artillery officer, he entered law school and earned his juris doctor degree in 1957 from Howard University in Washington, D.C.

-He holds honorary doctor of laws degrees from West Virginia State College (1986), Nova University (1991), and Washington and Lee University (1991).
+He held honorary doctor of laws degrees from West Virginia State College (1986), Nova University (1991), and Washington and Lee University (1991).
 In 1990 he was awarded an honorary doctor of public affairs degree from Florida International University.

 Justice Shaw came to Tallahassee in 1957 as an assistant professor of law at Florida A&M University.
 In 1960 he was admitted to The Florida Bar and went into private practice in Jacksonville, where he also served as assistant public defender.
 In 1969 he joined the State Attorney's staff, where he served as head of the Capital Crimes Division and adviser to the grand jury.
 In 1972 he returned to private practice with the law firm of Harrison, Finegold and Shaw.